billqhan/sam_ai_platform/deployment/README.md

 All scripts require:
 - AWS CLI configured with appropriate credentials
-- PowerShell 5.1+ (Windows) or PowerShell Core (cross-platform)
+- PowerShell (for workflow scripts only)
+- Bash (for deployment scripts)
-- Proper IAM permissions for Lambda, S3, CloudFormation operations
+- Proper IAM permissions for Lambda, S3, CloudFormation, ECS operations
-- Stack name: `ai-rfp-response-agent-dev`
-- Bucket prefix: `l3harris-qhan`
-- Region: `us-east-1`
+- Configuration file: `.env.dev` at project root (required)
+- Docker (for Java API deployment)

 ## 🔍 Troubleshooting

 1. **Deployment fails:** Check CloudFormation console for detailed error messages
-2. **Lambda updates fail:** Verify IAM permissions and function names
+2. **Lambda updates fail:** Verify IAM permissions and S3 bucket `ai-rfp-templates-dev` exists
+3. **Configuration errors:** Ensure `.env.dev` exists at project root with all required variables
-3. **No reports generated:** Check Lambda logs in CloudWatch
+4. **No reports generated:** Check Lambda logs in CloudWatch
-4. **DLQ messages:** Use `check-dlq-status.ps1` to investigate
+5. **DLQ messages:** Use `check-dlq-status.ps1` to investigate
+6. **AWS CLI hangs:** Pager disabled via `AWS_PAGER=""` in `.env.dev`

 For detailed troubleshooting, see `../docs/troubleshooting/` directory.

 ## 📌 Notes

-- Always use `deploy-complete-stack.ps1` for production deployments
+- Always use `../deploy-complete.sh` from project root for deployments
-- Component scripts are useful for development and quick updates
-- Validate changes with `generate-reports-and-notify.ps1` before committing
+- All configuration is centralized in `.env.dev` - no hardcoded values
+- Lambda packages are uploaded to S3 first for reliability with large files
 - Monitor CloudWatch logs for Lambda execution details
+- Use workflow scripts in this directory for manual testing and operations